21mdr1/21mdr1.github.io/_posts/2019-10-30-random-colors.md

 ##### A tip for next time:
-Don't make it complicated, that just makes the code inefficient and confusing.
+Don't make things complicated, that just makes the code inefficient and confusing.